-So what you pay in reality does not ever exceed 0.2% of the total order amount.
-The alarming fee amount displayed is just a boundary effect, which only takes place with very cheap coins.
+So what you pay in reality does not ever exceed your current fee rate.
+The alarming fee amount displayed is just a boundary effect, which only applies to very cheap coins.

 Read more about HitBTC fees, which are in fact among the lowest on the market.